ms0g/breakout/README.md

 6. Follow the on-screen prompts to complete the installation of the required build tools.

-7. Move the `MAKEFILE` and the source files into the `/TC/BIN/` directory within the project directory.
+7. Move the `MAKEFILE`,`TASM.EXE` and the source files into the `/TC/BIN/` directory within the project directory.

 8. After moving the files, return to DOSBox and navigate to the `/TC/BIN/` directory:
 ```bash